APS Monthly Club Challenges and Rules

 Where it is judged that this Code of Conduct has been breached, the APS Committee may, on taking account of representations from parties and having regard to the best interests of the Club, take appropriate action, including but not restricted to:

-• Asking the author to withdraw a photograph from competition;
+- Asking the author to withdraw a photograph from challenge;

-• Directly, as a decision of the Committee, withdraw a photograph from competition;
+- Directly, as a decision of the Committee, withdraw a photograph from challenge;

-• Nullify a competition result retrospectively in the face of observations that the author’s photograph or behavior did not live up to the values of this Code of Conduct; or
+- Nullify a challenge result retrospectively in the face of observations that the author’s photograph or behavior did not live up to the values of this Code of Conduct; or

 It is the responsibility of every member to ensure that their actions reflect positively on the APS and on the wider photographic community in New Zealand and beyond.
 This will be achieved if we collectively commit to always act with sensitivity and respect towards each other.